plantinformatics/pretzel-documentation-website/docs/Use-Cases/Finding-genotyped-accessions-carrying-a-specific-haplotype.md

 ![Image](https://github.com/user-attachments/assets/e428daf7-1997-4c10-9e20-9ee29d148898)

 ## Filtering the accessions for the haplotype
-Once the haplotype has been defined, open up the sample selection menu and select the "Filter by defined haplotype" option.
+Once the haplotype has been defined, open up the sample selection menu by clicking on the cog icon within the Genotypes tab and select the "Filter by defined haplotype" option.
 This will filter the accessions for only those that match the selected haplotype.
 This will then update the number of haplotypes and update the list of selectable accessions in the sample selection menu.